In brief

 • 💾 Len Sassaman - a contributor to the cypherpunk mailing list where Satoshi first announced Bitcoin, Sassaman was an expert in public key cryptography and worked alongside Hal Finney.
 Sassaman was memorialized on the Bitcoin blockchain following his suicide in 2011.

 • 👨💼 Craig Steven Wright - an Australian entrepreneur who convinced the BBC, among others.
-Wright has been involved in a lengthy court battle that hinges on his being able to access crypto addresses allegedly belonging to Satoshi Nakamoto.
-Several pieces of evidence purporting to back up Wright's claim, including PGP keys, have been called into question.
+Wright was involved in a lengthy court battle that hinged on his being able to access crypto addresses allegedly belonging to Satoshi Nakamoto.
+In March 2024, a UK judge ruled that Wright “is not the author of the Bitcoin White Paper,” nor is he “the person who adopted or operated under the pseudonym Satoshi Nakamoto.”

 • 🚀 Elon Musk - The Tesla and SpaceX CEO was (briefly) considered as a possible Satoshi candidate in 2017, after a former SpaceX employee named him as the Bitcoin creator.
 But Musk emphatically denied it, tweeting that it was "Not true," and that a friend had sent him "part of a BTC" but that he'd lost it.
 Since then, of course, Musk's involvement with Bitcoin has ramped up, with Tesla's acquisition of $1.6 billion in BTC.